camdecoster/camdecoster.github.io/src/content/blog/calculate-the-zoom-transform-between-two-scales-in-d3.md

 }
 ```

 One of the features of the chart is to be able to load a saved chart showing a timeframe in the past.
-This loads up fine with the scale domain set appropriately, but the `chartNode` is initialized with the identity transform (where the transform-scale and translations are at the defaults: 1, 0, 0).
+This loads up fine with the scale domain set appropriately, but the `chartNode{:js}` is initialized with the identity transform (where the transform-scale and translations are at the defaults: 1, 0, 0).
 This causes a problem because it creates a situation where a user is not able to pan/zoom into the future, even though the chart is showing a view from the past.
 Using the data available in the chart, I was able to determine what the scale should look like in the **present**.
 Now I needed to find a way to determine the transform to go between the present scale (**from** scale) and the currently shown scale (**to** scale). **Zoom** has no utility to do this, so I created my own.

 By passing in the two different scales along with the current transform, the function caclulates the proper transform-scale and translation to go from one scale to another, then returns a transform with the new values.